 It is almost impossible for a person to die without having some debt, and part of an executor’s job is to pay the debts of the deceased before distributing the estate to their heirs and beneficiaries.
 When creating an estate plan, it is important to understand how creditor claims may impact your overall estate.
 Ohio has specific laws that dictate whether and to what extent a creditor can make a claim on an estate after the passing of a debtor.
-To learn more, call or contact Kryszak & Associates today to schedule a consultation of your case.
+To learn more, call or contact Kryszak Law Firm today to schedule a consultation of your case.

 How a Creditor Claim is Made

 Under Ohio law, a creditor has six months from the date of the debtor’s passing to present a claim to the estate.
 However, an administrator or executor to the estate can shrink that time period to just 60 days so long as a letter is sent to each creditor informing them that they only have 60 days to submit a claim.
 If a claim is made outside of the statute of limitations, it can be thrown out by the court.

 Once an executor or administrator has been appointed to the estate, a creditor can make a claim in three different ways: